 Lower back pain

-Lower back pain management is one area in which she specialises.
-She is a qualified a Back4Good lower back pain Pilates specialist (through Body Control Pilates).
+Lower back pain management is one area in which I specialise.
+I am a qualified a Back4Good lower back pain Pilates specialist (through Body Control Pilates).

 Pregnancy / post natal